 1. How He Became Judge

-Upon the completion of high school, Ciavarella went to attend the King’s College and later Duquense Law School.
-He started his career as a private practitioner and in 1995, he ran for judge in Luzerne County on the Democratic ticket and was elected to serve for 10 years.
+Upon the completion of high school, Ciavarella went to attend King’s College and later Duquense Law School.
+He started his career as a private practitioner and in 1995, he ran for judge in Luzerne County.
+He ran on the Democratic ticket and was elected to serve for 10 years.
 In 2005, he became reelected to serve another 10 years.

 2. His Wife Left Him In The Heat Of The Scandal

-It was in 2008 that the scandal-hit, and while the case was still hovering, he got separated with his wife Cindy Baer in 2010.
+It was in 2008 that the scandal hit the judge and while the case was still hovering, he got separated from his wife Cindy Baer in 2010.
 In 2013, she filed for divorce.
-However, it is not known if the separation and divorce have anything to do with the scandal and conviction.
+However, it is not known if this separation and divorce have anything to do with the scandal and conviction.

 3. How Much Was Involved In The Kids For Cash Scandal?